amentoraz/DataFuerte/README.md

 Data organization should be stable so that nothing is lost with updates.
 * Maybe include some visible iteration information on files.
-* Add texts to the types of encrypted elements, dynamically creating a textarea for them instead of a small text field.
 * Final security assessment before the database and algorithms are set in stone.

 ⚙️ TODO further